-This was a hands on approach, working with teachers biweekly to review data and discuss changes to their instructional plan.
-Plan, Do Study, Act (PDSA) cycles were used to identify changes and measure results of the proposed change.
-The data was closely monitored and after a year’s worth of work, the network of schools exceeded the goals set, which resulted in performance that was four times greater than the growth in the rest of the district.
+We take a hands on approach, working with teachers biweekly to review data and discuss changes to their instructional plan.
+Plan, Do, Study, Act (PDSA) cycles are used to identify changes and measure results of the proposed change.
+The data was closely monitored and after a year’s worth of work, the network of schools exceeded the goals set, which resulted in performance that was four times greater than the growth in the rest of the District.
 We had identified a better way of improving student learning and empowering teachers to make change.

 Over the past two years, our Networked Improvement Community (NIC) has become the cornerstone for school innovation and instructional design in Baltimore and a model for the nation.
 Our classrooms are hubs of activity where instructors develop and test new ideas for educational improvements tailored to their students’ needs.
 We provide direct support to instructional staff by facilitating team meetings, modeling lessons, providing support during testing, and generating data visualizations that help schools and teachers learn about the improvements they are implementing and the changes they are creating.
 We also facilitate learning across the NIC through collaborative Professional Development meetings and school visits.
 Our ultimate aim is to improve student outcomes across the district by developing universally scalable interventions and protocols for successful improvements that can then be shared within and spread across the district.